BrianStritch/i-think-therefore-i-blog/README.md

         and we'll move more of our  user stories to in progress.

 # __View Creation Checklist__
-WHAT IS IT? ---- Our first view
+WHAT IS IT? ---- Our first view <br>
-WHAT DOES IT DO? ---- Allows us to view our blog post list HOW DO YOU USE IT?  ---- Follow the three step process to creating new views
+WHAT DOES IT DO? ---- Allows us to view our blog post list <br>
+HOW DO YOU USE IT?  ---- Follow the three step process to creating new views<br>

 In our previous two videos, we set up our blog  admin page.
 Remember, though, that Django is an
         MVT-based framework - Model, View, and Template.
 We’ve set up our database models for posts and